|Entrance to Fort Dale Cemetery in Butler County, Ala.|

 Jan.
 29, 1927 – Novelist and essayist Edward Abbey was born in Indiana, Pa.

 Jan.
-29, 1936 - The first members of Major league baseball's Hall of Fame were named in Cooperstown, NY.
+29, 1936 - The first members of the Baseball Hall of Fame were named in Cooperstown, NY.
 The group included Ty Cobb, Babe Ruth, Honus Wagner, Christy Mathewson and Walter Johnson.

 Jan.
 29, 1948 – A British South American Tudor IV four-engine passenger plane called the “Star Tiger,” flying from the Azores to Bermuda, disappeared in the Bermuda Triangle with a crew of six and 25 passengers.